martinkooij/MMM-AfterShip/README.md

 To work around this problem the MMM-Parcel package also installs a very basic extra webinterface to tracktry.com.
 This PMM-Parcel web interface comes *with* a possibility to enter the receiver postal code necessary for your postnl-3s packages.
 Note that once entered they are counted towards your tracktry.com tier.
 Also you will be able to see, manage and delete the items on the my.tracktry.com => Shipments page.

-To start this webinterface you will need to go to the <code>MMM-Parcel/webinterface<code> directory.
-You have to enter your own tracktry API key in the apikey.js code and subsequently start the website with <code>npm start parcelweb &<code> in that directory.
-Or preferrably use the <code>pm2<code> feature for that, so it will start automatically at boot time or when it crashes for whatever reason.
+To start this webinterface you will need to go to the <code>MMM-Parcel/webinterface</code> directory.
+You have to enter your own tracktry API key in the apikey.js code and subsequently start the website with <code>npm start parcelweb &</code> in that directory.
+Or preferrably use the <code>pm2</code> feature for that, so it will start automatically at boot time or when it crashes for whatever reason.
 The MagicMirror documentation on https://github.com/MichMich/MagicMirror/wiki/Auto-Starting-MagicMirror explains the use of pm2 quite well.
-Don't forget to do <code>pm2 save<code> in order to make the pm2 configuration permanent across rebooting.
+Don't forget to do <code>pm2 save</code> in order to make the pm2 configuration permanent across rebooting.

 You can then use the interface by pointing a browser to http://xxxx.yyyy.zzzz.aaaa:3000 where xxxx.yyyy.zzzz.aaaa is the local IP adress of the raspberry pi serving the mirror.
 You can now manage entering the postnl-3s parcels via this web interface.
 My advice is not to expose this interface to the outside world, for security reasons.